 Recommendation ITU-R F.699-8 Reference radiation patterns for fixed wireless system antennas for use in coordination studies and interference assessment in the frequency range from 100 MHz to 86 GHz (01/2018)

-Document 5C/384 Annex 2 Preliminary Draft Revision of Recommendation (PDRR) ITU-R F.699-8 provides updated antenna patterns and extends the upper frequency from 86 to 174.8 GHz.
+This recommendation provides reference radiation patterns for, and information on, FWS antennas in the frequency range from 100 MHz to 86 GHz.
+This information may be used in single-entry analyses and interference assessments when information concerning the FWS antenna is not available.

-This recommendation and its proposed revision provide reference radiation patterns for, and information on, FWS antennas in the frequency range from 100 MHz to 174.8 GHz.
-This information may be used in coordination studies and interference assessments when particular information concerning the FWS antenna is not available.
+WP 5C is currently revising Recommendation ITU-R F.699.
+WP 5C will keep WP 4C informed on relevant updated information before the 31 December 2024 deadline.

 Recommendation ITU-R F.1245-3 Mathematical model of average and related radiation patterns for point-to-point fixed wireless system antennas for use in interference assessment in the frequency range from 1 GHz to 86 GHz (01/2019)

-This recommendation provides average and related reference radiation patterns for point-to-point FWS antennas in the frequency range from 1 GHz to 86 GHz.
-This information may be used in interference assessments when particular information concerning the FWS antenna is not available.
+This recommendation provides average sidelobes and related reference radiation patterns for point-to-point FWS antennas in the frequency range from 1 GHz to 86 GHz.
+This information may be used for aggregate coordination and interference assessments when information concerning the FWS antenna is not available.
 Recommendation ITU-R F.1245-3 could be used to predict the aggregate interference from many geostationary satellites or from one or more non-geostationary satellites, taking into account considering c).

 Recommendation ITU-R F.1336-5 Reference radiation patterns of omnidirectional, sectoral and other antennas for the fixed and mobile service for use in sharing studies in the frequency range from 400 MHz to about 70 GHz (01/2019)